Share to: share facebook share twitter share wa share telegram print page

 Etymology

-Suica stands for "Super Urban Intelligent CArd".
+Suica is an abbreviation of "Super Urban Intelligent Card.[7][8]
 In the logo, the letters "ic" are highlighted, which stand for integrated circuit and see use in the term "IC card", the common Japanese word for smart card.
-An additional meaning comes from the ideophone "sui sui" which means "to move smoothly and swiftly", intended to highlight the simplicity of using the card compared with traditional train tickets.[7]
-Since penguins can also swim smoothly through water, a penguin is used as a motif.[8]
-The Suica penguin mascot [jp] was designed by illustrator Chiharu Sakazaki.[9]
+An additional meaning comes from the ideophone "sui sui" which means "to move smoothly and swiftly", intended to highlight the simplicity of using the card compared with traditional train tickets.[9]
+Since penguins can also swim smoothly through water, a penguin is used as a motif.[10]
+The Suica penguin mascot [jp] was designed by illustrator Chiharu Sakazaki.[11]

 Uses